webforj/webforj-documentation/docs/components/google_charts.md

 ## Options

 The `GoogleChart` addon enables extensive customization through a variety of options.
-These options allow you to tailor the look and functionality of your charts to fit your application's needs.
+These options allow you to tailor the look and functionality of your charts to fit your app's needs.
 Options are passed as a `Map<String, Object>` to the chart's `setOptions()` method.

 Here's an example for setting a chart's options: